MistyCommunity/Documentation/src/content/coding/using-local-skills/tutorials.md

 misty.ChangeLED(0, 255, 0);
 ```

 Then, we issue one of Misty’s drive commands, `DriveTime()`.
-The `DriveTime()` command accepts three parameters: `l`inearVelocity`, `a`ngularVelocity`, and `time`.
+The `DriveTime()` command accepts three parameters: `linearVelocity`, `angularVelocity`, and `time`.
 You can learn more about how these parameters will affect Misty’s movement in the documentation.
 In this case, we want Misty to drive forward slowly in a straight line for 10 seconds, so we set `linearVelocity` = 10, `angularVelocity` = 0, and `time` = 10000 (the unit of measure for this parameter is milliseconds).

 ```JavaScript
 misty.DriveTime(50, 0, 10000);